jmiiller/jmiiller/README.md

 ## Hi there 👋, I'm Jeff!
 Welcome to my profile!

-I am a Team Lead @ Paceline.
+I am a Backend Software Engineer @ Paceline.

 ---